jamescherti/compile-angel.el/README.md

 If this displays files that were not natively compiled, it means **you are running slow Elisp code** that Emacs did not compile automatically.

-Note: Unfortunately, functions like *package-install* and *package-recompile-all* do not compile .el files that were not installed using *package.el*.
-Since these files are not byte-compiled, the Emacs JIT compiler does not native-compile them either, as a byte-compiled file signals the JIT compiler to perform native compilation. **In contrast, **compile-angel** modes ensure that all loaded .el files are compiled transparently, regardless of whether they are part of a package.**

 ## Installation of compile-angel

 ### Emacs